night-slayer18/profile-readme-stats/README.md

 ### `includeForks`

 Include forked repositories when calculating the stats (default: `false`).
 When enabled, stats will include both your source repositories and your forks.

+### `lifetime_streak`

+Calculate commit streaks based on the account creation date instead of the last year (default: `false`).
+When enabled, your streak will be calculated from your first contribution.

 ## Template Strings